gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Inspect the declared library type for an overloaded `getBinaries()` method, to determine the library binary type.
     - TBD mechanism for iteration rule
 - For each created binary, create the lifecycle task.
-- Document in the user guide how to use this.
-Include some samples.
+- Update the 'custom components' sample to demonstrate the new mechanism.

 #### Test cases